MMillward2012/deepmind_internship/README.md

 - **Model compression**: Apply structured pruning, quantization, and knowledge distillation to deploy truly efficient SLMs.
 - **Interactive dashboards**: ipywidgets-based UIs for explainability, fine-tuning, and benchmarking.

+## Safety & Explainability

+This project is developed in collaboration with SAINTS (the York Centre for Security, Analytics, and Information Technology), with a strong emphasis on safety and trustworthiness in financial AI applications.
+By integrating advanced explainability tools (SHAP, LIME, attention, GradCAM), the pipeline enables:

+- Transparent model decisions for regulatory and business requirements
+- Identification and mitigation of model biases or errors
+- Safer deployment of NLP models in sensitive financial contexts

+Explainability is central to ensuring that model predictions are interpretable, auditable, and aligned with ethical standards—key priorities for both SAINTS and the broader financial AI community.

 ## Repository Structure